noopys/brainbuffs/README.md

 ## React

 The majority of the code is ReactJS.
 Most of the components are in the location ./src/components.
 The components are nested React components with lots of in-component styling as well as the use of React hooks.

+## Styling

+The styling of the components is mostly done as CSS in JS styling in the React components.